aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

    - In the navigation pane, choose Web ACLs.
    - Select the radio button next to the web ACL that you are deleting, and then choose Delete.

+6. **Cloud9 Environment**:
+   - Sign in to AWS Management console and open [Cloud9 Console](https://console.aws.amazon.com/cloud9/)
+   - In the top navigation bar, choose the AWS Region where the environment is located.
+In the list of environments, for the environment that you want to delete, do one of the following actions.
+     - Choose the title of the card for the environment.
+Then, choose `Delete` on the next page.
+     - Select the card for the environment, and then choose the `Delete` button.
+     - In the Delete dialog box, type `Delete`, and then choose `Delete`.

 ## FAQ, known issues, additional considerations, and limitations

 - Please note that in this guidance package, Streamlit application was deployed in ECS fargate and exposed to the user via Cloudfront distribution.
 Alternatively, another version using `AWS Amplify` with similar security practices can also be deployed and hosted for the end user.
 - Additionally, for this PoC guidance package, DynamoDB was used to store the small number of image embeddings which were vectorized using Amazon Titan embeddings model.
 When moving into production environment, simply replace Amazon DynamoDB with enterprise grade vector DB applicable to your use case, that is, Opensearch Serverless may be used as an alternative for production workloads.

 ## Revisions